RISCfuture/BadBehavior/README.md

 * You must not be logging instrument approaches that do not have at least some amount of IMC after the FAF.
 The FAA says you cannot log approaches for which the final segment is done entirely in VMC.
+* You must be filling out the Weight field for aircraft with a max gross weight greater than 12,500 pounds.
+You must be filling out the Engine Type field for turbofan aircraft.
+(See below for turbojet aircraft.)
+* If you train in a full flight simulator, you must configure the simulator with type Simulator, and set your custom fields as follows:
+  * Custom field #1 should be the sim type ("FFS" if it's a full flight sim).
+  * Custom field #2 should be the sim aircraft type, if it simulates an aircraft with a required type rating.
+  * Custom field #3 should be the sim aircraft category and class ("ASEL", "AMEL", "ASES", and "AMES" are the supported values).

 ## Limitations